Neosinf/StardewDruid/StardewDruid/README.txt

 Cast Buffs "castBuffs"

+The castbuffs ease cast-running, when you cast continuously while running through the map, with three specialised effects

-- Enables automatic consumption of berry-type forageables (salmonberry, blackberry, grape), sashimi and cheese when casting with critically low stamina
+- Enables automatic consumption of salmonberries, sashimi and cheese from top of inventory when casting with critically low stamina.
+The items can be of any quality but must be in the first/top/upper section of your inventory toolbar - cast without stopping!

-- Enables magnetic cast radius of 10 for 6 seconds when Rite of Earth is cast to ease pick up of debris at the outer range of the rite
+- Enables magnetic buff of radius +3 tiles for 6 seconds when Rite of Earth is cast to ease pick up of debris at the outer range of the rite

+- Enables speed buff of +2 for 6 seconds when Rite of Earth is cast while the farmer sprite is on a Grass tile - move through grass with ease!

 -----------------------------------------